The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 Stones

-- The primary purpose of the stones is to convert as much of the heat produced by the stove as possible to convective heat.
+- The primary purpose of the stones is to convert as much of the heat produced by the heater as possible to convective heat.
 Heat is transferred to the stones by conduction, radiation and convection.
-Then air flowing up through the stones takes on heat from the surface of the stones to become the convective heat that heats the sauna and us.
+Then a significant volume of air flowing up through the stones takes on heat from the surface of the stones to become the convective heat that heats the sauna and us.
 They act kind of like a primitive or natural heatsink (think cooling fins on electronics) – draining heat off the firebox or electric calrods and dissipating that heat in to the air where it becomes the convective heat that we want.

 - The stones are important in producing the steam that is critical to lóyly.
 When water is thrown on the hot stones, steam is produced and flows with the convective loop.

-- The stones also help to soften and even out temperatures over time so that there are not uncomfortable high/low swings.
+- The stones help to soften and even out temperatures over time so that there are not uncomfortable high/low swings.
 They store excess heat when a lot is being produced and give off that excess when little is being produced (a heat capacitor) which provides a more even and enjoyable heat for bathers.

 Nothing makes up for proper stones!

 More Is Better.
 If possible a MINIMUM of 6kg / m³ of space is a good starting target though some sauna builders in Finland and Sweden I’ve talked with say 8kg / m³ is their minimum.
 More is better so 10-12kg / m³ is better up to about 16kg / m³ (or about 1/3 lb / cubic foot minimum to 1 lb / cf).
 Beyond that may be getting in to some diminishing returns so while perhaps still better, only marginally.
 More stones result in more even temps, more even softer steam and thus a more comfortable experience.
-More stones results in more negative ions which may make us feel better.
+More stones may result in more negative ions which may make us feel better.

-Commercial Virgin Quarried Stones – Landscape stones or river rock may have organic matter (think cow dung) that is unhealthy and can produce unpleasant and unhealthy odors when heated and this can take years to burn out.
+Landscape stones or river rock may have organic matter (think cow dung) that is unhealthy and can produce unpleasant and unhealthy odors when heated and this can take years to burn out.
 There is also potential for stones to contain arsenic, asbestos, sulphur or other undesirable elements.
 Rail ballast often have oils and asbestos.
 Commercial sauna stones are relatively assured to be able to tolerate heat and to be free of undesirable compounds.

-Stones from along lakeshores can be quite good if they are not under water constantly (if they have green stuff growing on them you don’t want them).
-Whatever you choose, wash them well with only water and burn them for a long time before using with humans present.
+Whatever you choose, wash them well with only water and test burn them for a long time before using with humans present.

-Warm New Stones Slowly – Stones may sometimes have pockets of water inside them.
+Warm New Stones Slowly – Stones collected in nature may sometimes have pockets of water inside them.
 Three hours @ 50°c, 3 hrs @ 75°c and 3 hrs @ 100°c with a day or half of cooling down between without anyone in the sauna will allow the water to either dissipate or if the stone is going to explode to hopefully do so without hurting anyone.

 Flat Up – Placing stones so that the larger flatter surface is up and very slightly tilted towards the center of the heater will result in the most steam.

-Harvia has a good discussion on stones here.
+Harvia also have a good discussion: here.

-Heaters
+Sauna Heaters

 - Contribute to the Convective Loop.